TRI-AMDD/beep/CONTRIBUTING.md

 4. Create a [branch](https://help.github.com/articles/creating-and-deleting-branches-within-your-repository/) of this repo on your own fork where all changes will be made
 5. [Install](#installation) BEEP with the developer options.
 6. Test if your installation worked. `pytest beep`.
 You now have everything you need to start making changes!

 ### B. Writing your code

-7. BEEP is developed in [Python](https://en.wikipedia.org/wiki/Python_(programming_language).
+7. BEEP is developed in Python.
 Make sure to follow our [coding style guidelines](#coding-style-guidelines).
-8. Commit your changes to your branch with [useful, descriptive commit messages](https://chris.beams.io/posts/git-commit/).
+8. Commit your changes to your branch with useful, descriptive commit messages.
 While developing, you can keep using the GitHub issue you're working on as a place for discussion.
 [Refer to your commits](https://stackoverflow.com/questions/8910271/how-can-i-reference-a-commit-in-an-issue-comment-on-github) when discussing specific lines of code.
 9. If you want to add a dependency on another library, or re-use code you found somewhere else, have a look at [these guidelines](#dependencies-and-reusing-code).

 ### C. Merging your changes with BEEP

 9. [Test your code!](#testing)
 12. When you feel your code is finished, or at least warrants serious discussion, run the [pre-commit checks](#pre-commit-checks) and then create a [pull request](https://help.github.com/articles/about-pull-requests/).
 13. Once a PR has been created, it will be reviewed by the maintainers.
 Changes might be suggested which you can make by simply adding new commits to the branch.
-When everything's finished, someone with the right GitHub permissions will merge your changes into the BEEP repository.
+When everything's finished, someone with the right GitHub permissions will merge your changes into the repository.

 ## Installation